-At the end of business on December 14, candidate files are sealed and released to the Chair of the Tenure and Promotions Committee.
+At the end of business on December 14, candidate files are sealed and released to the a.
+Materials related to the candidate's annual performance evaluations, including but not limited to the candidate's personal Self-Evaluation reports and the Department Head's written annual evaluations;

+Chair of the Tenure and Promotions Committee.